Simple collaborative art activities for kids using repeatable pattern prompts

 If you’re considering a collaborative mural, a few simple principles can help:

-• Choose a flexible theme – You can use abstract styles, existing Pattern Play patterns, or create new patterns for a specific project.
+• Choose a flexible theme – You can use abstract styles, ideas drawn from the community, or be inspired by any ideas out in the world.
 Themes can guide the work without limiting creativity.

 • Keep materials simple and accessible – Limiting your materials helps participants feel confident and keeps the process manageable.